Qumode-Based Variational Quantum Eigensolver for Molecular Excited States: Applications

 The SNAP-displacement parameters for all $\{ H_j, W_j \}$ operator pairs (with $N_Q = 4$ qubits) were optimized using the cost function defined in Eq.~(\ref{eq: opt_cost_fun_snap}), with a circuit depth of $N_d = 16$.
 The final optimized losses for these Pauli terms are summarized in Table~\ref{tab: cyt_losses}.

 Resolving the spectrum of this Hamiltonian presents a significant challenge for excited-state methods, as the two singlet excited states are nearly degenerate and contribute to the formation of the conical intersection~\cite{Wang2025characterizing}.
 In Fig.~\ref{fig: cyt_en_compare}, we show the energy errors of the QSS-VQE method with SNAP-displacement ansatz for the three lowest stationary states of cytosine, using uniform cost function coefficients $\mathbf{w} = (1.0, 1.0, 1.0)$.
 As illustrated in Fig.~\ref{fig: cyt_en_compare}, the SNAP-displacement gates enable a more efficient representation of the excited states compared to the qubit-based ansatz.
+For the single-qumode case (\(D = 1\)), the ansatz contains 17 parameters, compared with 20 parameters in the \(D = 10\) qubit-based TwoLocal ansatz.
+Both were optimized using COBYLA and converged within 200 iterations.
+The achievable accuracy does not improve with additional depth in either setup because of local minima.
+This limitation can be removed by switching to a more brute-force gradient-based method such as BFGS, which yields comparable performance for both the ansatz circuits given the small system size.